zooko/smalloc/README.md

 Okay, now you know everything there is to know about `smalloc`'s data model and memory layout.
 Given this information, you can calculate the exact address of every data element in `smalloc`!
-(Counting from the `smalloc` base pointer, which is the address of the first bytes in the layout described above.)
+(Counting from the `smalloc` base pointer, which is the address of the first byte in the layout described above.)

 ### Mapping Processor/Core Numbers to Areas